Migge21/Aula05/README.md

 # Aula05
-Atividade com uso do "While","Do While" e "For"
+Atividade com uso do "While","Do While" e "For" em C#